 - Share this information with your friends and family.

 For more information on how you can help contact us.

 This brochure explains the basics of how districts are drawn in Indiana, what’s wrong with the process and what you can do.

-A 2 minute Pennies and Dimes video demonstration of the mathematical trick behind gerrymandering.
-This trailer called “Gerrymandering by the Numbers”, is from the 2020 film, LINE IN THE STREET produced by Robert and Rachael Millman.
+This 2 minute Pennies and Dimes video demonstration of the mathematical trick behind gerrymandering is called “Gerrymandering by the Numbers”, and is from the 2020 film, LINE IN THE STREET produced by Robert and Rachael Millman.

 LWV of Indiana, along with our league, hosted a documentary film series on Voter Suppression, Gerrymandering and the need for Redistricting Reform.
 Each night featured a different film and panelists with Q & A. Watch these films or the panel discussions at links under Resources-Redistricting on the LWVIN.org website.

 This is the Indiana House district map for Allen county (more maps can be found here at the Allen County Election Board).
 It should be noted that Districts 50, 52, 79, 82 and 83 extend well beyond Allen county into surrounding rural counties.